Public Relations Society of America: Organization

 PRSA is organized as a 501(c)(6) not-for-profit organization and governed by a set of bylaws.
 A chair is nominated each year and elected based on a vote of the Leadership Assembly.
 The Leadership Assembly consists of one delegate for every 100 members, as well as anyone that holds an elected office.
 Elected positions within PRSA are held on a volunteer-basis.
 A board of directors can propose membership fee changes that must be approved by the assembly.
 The board has the authority to create or dissolve task forces and committees as well as revoke or reward membership status.
 PRSA's Board of Ethics and Professional Standards and the Universal Accreditation Board make recommendations on the code of conduct and accreditation programs respectively.
 PRSA has more than 100 chapters in ten districts, nearly 375 student chapters and 14 interest groups.
+PRSA Miami has the largest endowment of the chapters.
+The Miami chapter gives a number of awards including a Lifetime Achievement Award and funds scholarships for students in the field of public relations.

-Since the 1970s, the PRSA had restricted the right to sit in the group's national assembly or to seek election to the national board to those possessing an APR certification.
+Since the 1970s, the PRSA has restricted the right to sit in the group's national assembly or to seek election to the national board to those possessing an APR certification.
 The requirement for the assembly was dropped in 2004, but was maintained for those seeking board membership.
-In 2010 a revolt led by Richard Edelman and a group calling itself "the Committee for a Democratic PRSA" called for the restriction to be scrapped.
+In 2010, a revolt led by Richard Edelman and a group calling itself "the Committee for a Democratic PRSA" called for the restriction to be scrapped.
 The attempt to overturn the rule was defeated in a vote during that year's session of the assembly.
 In 2003 a proposal to amend the society's bylaws to allow non-accredited professionals to run for PRSA's offices was defeated, but the motion passed the following year.

 Services

 PRSA members receive access to a suite of tools that fosters professional development and career growth.
 PRSA is a member of the Universal Accreditation Board (UAB) which hosts an accreditation program called APR (accreditation in public relations) that evaluates a PR professional in four categories: research, planning, implementation and evaluation.
 Accreditation is usually granted to candidates with five to seven years of experience upon completion of written and oral examinations.
 About 20 percent of PRSA's members are accredited.

-PRSA hosts the Anvil awards, which are issued based on four components: research, planning, execution and evaluation.
+PRSA hosts the Anvil Awards, which are issued based on four components: research, planning, execution, and evaluation.
 The Gold Anvil is awarded to individuals.
 The Silver Anvil is awarded for strategy and the Bronze for tactics.
 It also issues awards such as Grand Gold Pick, Rookie of the Year, Lifetime Achievement and PR person of the year.

 PRSA's Public Relations Journal was published from October 1945 to 1995.
 Its original mission statement was "to carry articles that deal with fundamental public relations problems, as they currently press for solution."
 The journal was comparable to a text-heavy academic periodical.
-PRSA still publishes The Strategist and Tactics.
-The Strategist is a quarterly glossy magazine intended for executives, while Tactics is a monthly news tabloid.
+PRSA currently publishes a monthly newspaper, Strategies & Tactics, targeted to communications professionals.